 "We knew as soon as Toni came in here that we were going to get a very warm welcome, from very supportive staff, and that we were going to be encompassed in a lovely, friendly atmosphere.
-We've had many occasions when we've had to call upon them very frequently, sometimes six or seven times in an hour, at a time of day when they've been incredibly busy, and I have never, ever not had a highly professional, sensitive, respectful response.
+We've had many occasions when we've had to call upon them very frequently, sometimes six or seven Around 4 million older people (40% of people aged 65 and over) have a limiting long-term illness or disability.
+This is expected to rise to over 6 million older people by 2030 times in an hour, at a time of day when they've been incredibly busy, and I have never, ever not had a highly professional, sensitive, respectful response.
 They really are the epitome of good care.
 It has been wonderful for the both of us.